 reports relating to a licensee's practice, including but not limited to false records filed with State agencies or departments.

-(16) Wilfully failing to report an instance of
+(16) Willfully failing to report an instance of

 suspected child abuse or neglect as required by the Abused and Neglected Child Reporting Act.

 (17) Being named as a perpetrator in an indicated

 report by the Department of Children and Family Services under the Abused and Neglected Child Reporting Act and upon proof by clear and convincing evidence that the licensee has caused a child to be an abused child or neglected child as defined in the Abused and Neglected Child Reporting Act.